ukncsc/lme/docs/chapter2.md

 ## 2.3 SCCM Deployment
-Whilst SCCM deployment is not usually the first choice for the deployment of Sysmon we have included an example install and uninstall powershell along with a detection criteria that works with SCCM.
+Whilst SCCM deployment is not usually the first choice for the deployment of Sysmon we have included an example install and uninstall PowerShell along with a detection criteria that works with SCCM.
 Files for this portion of the tutorial can be found [here](/Chapter%202%20Files/SCCM%20Deployment/)